end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

 Using libRtttl gui, the above code can be converted to the following RTTTL melody:

 {{< pleasenote >}}
-  Settings:&nbsp;force default, enable tone() octave offsetting
+  Settings: force default, enable tone() octave offsetting
 {{< /pleasenote >}}